Getting into miniature wargaming has never been easier with the advent of Warhammer 40k Kill Team.

 How to Build a Deathwatch Kill Team for Under $50

 The strength of playing Space Marines is the high stats of the Astartes and the versatility offered by having so much equipment to choose from.
 If your whole kill team is decked out in vanilla gear (boltguns) it limits how you can play, and in a highly-tactical game like Kill Team, that’s a death sentence.
+Customizing the loadout of your Space Marines can mean the difference between victory and defeat.

 The Grey Knights are the Astartes answer to Daemon incursions.